TheSilvered/nest/docs/_syntax.md

 3 c
 ```

-> Note: when using this assignment you cannot use compound assignments.
+> NOTE: when using this assignment you cannot use compound assignments.

 ### Access operator